If you’re aged 60 or over and are looking to enhance your savings for retirement, you may want to consider the downsizer contribution to super.

 Those eligible are able to contribute up to $300,000 of the proceeds from the sale of a house they have lived in at some point as a downsizer contribution to super for either their spouse and/or themselves.
 This means between yourself and your partner, you can contribute $300,000 from the sale of your property each.

 The contribution amount cannot be more than the total proceeds of the sale of your home.
-However, in order for this to be eligible as a downsizer contribution, the recipient needs to meet certain eligibility requirements.
+However, in order for this to be eligible as a downsizer contribution to superannuation, the recipient needs to meet certain eligibility requirements.

 You will only be eligible to make a downsizer contribution if you meet all of the requirements listed below:

-- You are at least 60 years of age or older at the time you decide to make a downsizer contribution.
-As stated above, the age limit may be subject to change in 2022 from 65 to 60 years old.
+- You are at least 60 years of age or older at the time you decide to make a downsizer contribution to superannuation.

 - The amount you are contributing is only from the proceeds of selling your home where the contract of sale for the property was exchanged on or after 1 July 2018.
 Sale contracts dated before the 1st of July 2018 will not be eligible.